22. AGX Vehicle

 agxCollide::GeometryRef geometry = new agxCollide::Geometry( box );

-// Model center is begin of node, translate geometry forward 0.5 * length (along z).
+// Model center is at the start of the node, translate geometry forward 0.5 * length (along z).

 const auto transform = agx::AffineMatrix4x4::translate( 0,